-In today’s competitive business world, it seems that so many leaders are burning their candles at both ends for a variety of reasons.
-Perhaps the company/department is taking more and more on, or the team is unable to work together, or there is something at home to be avoided.
+In today’s competitive business world, it seems that so many leaders and solopreneurs are burning their candles at both ends for a variety of reasons.
+Perhaps the company/department is taking on more and more, or the team is unable to work together, or there is something at home to be avoided.
 Whatever the reason, the workaholic style can only be sustained for a while and then something has to give.
 What will that be?
 Health?
 Family?
 Business Crises?
-Striving for a Work/Life Balance can save the day – even when we know that a perfect balance is never possible.
+Striving for a Work-Life Balance can save the day – even when we know that a perfect balance is never possible.

 Life Balance Defined